Piyushkumarsaini/Google-Temperature/README.md

-# 🌡️ Google Temperature Tracker
+# Google Temperature Scraper using Django & BeautifulSoup

-This is a simple Django-based web application that shows the current temperature of any city by scraping real-time data directly from Google using BeautifulSoup.
-The aim of this project was to learn how to integrate **web scraping** with a **Django backend**, along with managing data using **MySQL**.

----
+This project allows users to get the current temperature of any city using Google search results.
+It uses web scraping with `BeautifulSoup` to extract live data and displays it via a Django-powered API.
+The temperature data is also stored in a MySQL database for further analysis.

 ## 📌 Features

-- Enter any city name to get its current temperature
-- Real-time data fetched directly from Google search
+- Get current temperature of any city via Google search
-- Clean and simple Django-based web interface
-- Scraped data handled securely using Python's BeautifulSoup
-- Backend connected with MySQL database (manually designed)

----
+- Store data (city, temperature, time, date) in MySQL
+- Automatically create the table if not exists
+- Track highest and lowest temperatures for a city (on the same day)
+- Fetch temperature using a simple API endpoint

-## ⚙️ Tech Stack Used
+## ⚙️ Technologies Used

+- **Python**
-- **Backend**: Python, Django
+- **Django**
-- **Web Scraping**: BeautifulSoup, Requests
+- **Web Scraping** – BeautifulSoup, Requests
+- **MySQL** – Manual table creation and data handling using `mysql.connector`
+- **JSON & API** – Django `JsonResponse` to return temperature data
+- **Postman** – For API Testing
+- **Git & GitHub** – Version control and collaboration

+## 📁 Project Structure

+- `views.py`:
+  - `TemperatureScrap`: Scrapes temperature from Google, saves to database, and shows current, lowest, and highest temperatures.
+  - `user_input`: Accepts JSON input from user and extracts city name.
+- `MySQL Database`:
-- **Database**: MySQL
+  - Table: `google_detail`
-- **Tools**: Git, GitHub, Postman

----
+  - Columns: `City_Name`, `Temperature`, `Time`, `Date`

-## ▶️ How to Run This Project
+## 📦 How to Run

 1. Clone the repository:
    ```bash